 Like many other places in Malta, Birgu is home to several churches, each having its own story and charm.

-The church of St. Lawrence is one of the largest and oldest churches in Malta.
-Known for its outstanding Baroque architecture, the church was built in the late 1600s and features several paintings from different eras.
-The church also has a museum.
+St. Lawrence’s Church is one of the largest and oldest churches in Malta.
+It was built in the late 1600s and features several paintings from different eras.

 9. Check out the views from the ramparts